TL605267/TAMU/README.md

 # TAMU Courses

-This is my course projects at Texas A&M University
+Here are my course projects at Texas A&M University.

 ## CSCE646: Digital Image